Xiangkhouang: Tai Dam

-Tai Dam, Tai Daeng, and Tai Phuan belong to the Tai language family, by far the most significant language in Laos, spoken by 60% of the national population.
+Tai Dam, Tai Daeng and Tai Phuan belong to the Tai language family, spoken by 60% of the national population.
 The Tai Dam migrated from northern Vietnam to Laos 80–300 years ago.
 They are not Buddhists.
 Instead, they practice a form of ancestor and spirit worship.
-Tai Dam are well known producers of fine quality silk and cotton textiles and many women export directly to markets in Japan and the US.
-Older Tai Dam women still wear the traditional blue indigo cotton shirt, skirt, and black turban woven with colored patterns.
+Tai Dam are producers of silk and cotton textiles and some women export to overseae markets.
+Older Tai Dam women wear the traditional blue indigo cotton shirt, skirt, and black turban woven with colored patterns.
 They produce rice alcohol, called lao lao that is consumed socially and used for ritual purposes.